mabel-dev/opteryx/README.md

 ### High Availability

-Shared nothing design means each query can run in a separate container instance making it nearly impossible for a rogue query to affect any other users.
+[Shared Nothing](https://en.wikipedia.org/wiki/Shared-nothing_architecture) design means each query can run in a separate container instance making it nearly impossible for a rogue query to affect any other users. _(compute and storage can be shared)_

 If a cluster, region or datacentre is unavailable, if you have instances able to run in another location, Opteryx will keep responding to queries. _(inflight queries may not be recovered)_

 ### Query In Place

+With Opteryx, if the engine can see and understand the data you can run queries against it.
+Saving you from the cost and effort of maintaining duplicates your data into a common store.

-With Opteryx, you don't need to migrate data to a common data platform to be able to query it.
-You can store some of your data in parquet files on disk or cloud storage, and some in MongoDB or Firestore and access all of these in the same query.
+You can store your data in parquet files on disk or Cloud Storage, and in MongoDB or Firestore and access all of these data in the same query.

 ### Bring your own Files